-- Inaccurate, low resolution or unstructured survey data has relatively limited application - An increasing desire by people to record wildlife and ease of submitting records - Most biological data from historic surveys are not shared because they have not been mobilised (including images, maps, museum collections, university research data and large amounts of historic data from government, NGO and national recording schemes) - Data cannot be used effectively, or safeguarded in perpetuity, until they are identified and digitised - Data flow is complicated, too slow and data may never reach all potential end users - Biological data capture and quality control are not standardised - Reliance on volunteer biological recorders who need tools, resources and skills to do their work - Continued need for engagement
+- Inaccurate, low resolution or unstructured survey data has relatively limited application - An increasing desire by people to record wildlife and ease of submitting records - Most biological data from historic surveys are not shared because they have not been mobilised (including images, maps, museum collections, university research data and large amounts of historic data from government, NGO and national recording schemes) - Data cannot be used effectively, or safeguarded in perpetuity, until they are identified and digitised - Data flow is complicated, too slow and data may never reach all potential end users - Biological data capture and quality control are not standardised - Reliance on volunteer biological recorders who need tools. resources and skills to do their - Continued need for engagement with new audiences to increase

-Develop an agreed data flow model for the NBN family to ensure efficient and effective data flow at all spatial scales and accelerate flow through NBN systems
+• Develop an agreed data flow model for the NBN family to ensure efficient and effective data flow at all spatial scales and accelerate flow through NBN recording capacity and capability primary means for standardising and

-A more detailed five-year action plan to be published early in 2015 will describe the full programme of work in detail.
+A more detailed five-year action plan to be published early in 2015 will describe the full programme of work sharing biological data.
+It will do to maximise the utility of new data, methods and technology standardising the capture of high